 - Sample probes may deliver a fine spray of sample.
 Shields around the probe are recommended.
-The equipment is decontaminated at the end of each lab session by with 10% bleach solution. - Waste from analyzers is considered contaminated and discarded as follows: liquid waste is flushed down the drain into the sanitary system, solid waste is placed in marked plastic bags and autoclaved. - Contaminated needles and other contaminated sharps are not recapped or removed except where no alternative is feasible and the medical procedure requires it (e.g., blood gas analysis). - When recapping is necessary, it is accomplished by using a mechanical device or a one-handed (scoop) technique.
+The equipment is decontaminated at the end of each lab session with a 10% bleach solution. - Waste from analyzers is considered contaminated and discarded as liquid waste flushed down the drain into the sanitary system, and solid waste is placed in marked plastic bags and autoclaved. - Contaminated needles and other contaminated sharps are not recapped or removed except where no alternative is feasible, and the medical procedure requires it (e.g., blood gas analysis). - When recapping is necessary, it is accomplished using a mechanical device or a one-handed (scoop) technique.